DETAILED ACTION

 Greyscale

-It would have been obvious to provide the tab 62 of Cavett on the side element 28 at a location above the hinge locking means 50 of Knuckles (from the perspective of Fig. 10 of Knuckles) to provide a key mechanism to prevent the filter 2 of Knuckles from being installed backward (note that locating the tab 62 above the hinge locking means 50 would have been obvious because this is a convenient location for the tab 62, as seen in Fig. 10 of Knuckles).
+It would have been obvious to provide the tab 62 of Cavett on the side element 28 at a location above the hinge locking means 50 of Knuckles (from the perspective of Fig. 10 of Knuckles) to provide a key mechanism to prevent the filter 2 of Knuckles from being installed backward.
+Note that locating the tab 62 above the hinge locking means 50 would have been obvious because this is a convenient location for the tab 62, as seen in Fig. 10 of Knuckles (where there is space above the locking means 50 where the tab 62 could be located) and as seen in Fig. 2 of Cavett (where the tab 62 is located on the upper portion of the frame).
 It also would have been obvious for the tab 62 of Cavett to extend outwardly past the hinge locking means 50 of Knuckles to ensure that there is enough material of the tab 62 to act as a key to engage with the HVAC system, with Fig. 2 of Cavett illustrating the tab 62 extending a substantial distance from the side of the frame 50.

 With this modification, the tab 62 reads on the “sliding portion formed along an outer peripheral surface” of the frame 20.
-The tab 62 would be disposed outward from the hinge locking means 50 of Knuckles (the “fixing unit”) in an extension direction of the hinge joints 40 (the “folding groove”), as claimed, because the tab 62 would extend out past the hinge locking means 50, as explained above.
+An entirety of the tab 62 would be disposed outward from the hinge locking means 50 of Knuckles (the “fixing unit”) in an extension direction of the hinge joints 40 (the “folding groove”), as claimed, because the tab 62 would be located above the locking means 50 and would extend out past the hinge locking means 50, as explained above.
 The tab 62 would not be overlapped with the hinge locking means 50 when viewed in the extension direction of the hinge joints 40, as claimed, because the tab 62 would be located above the hinge locking means 50, as explained above.

 Regarding claim 2, Knuckles teaches that the hinge joints 40 (the “folding grieve”) comprises a hinge joint 40 formed at each of one point of the frame 20 (the point on side element 24) and an opposite point of the frame 20 (the point on side element 28), as claimed, as seen in Fig. 5.
 In this way, the frame 20 is folded in half when an external force is applied from the clean side 8 (the “opposite surface of the frame”) toward the dirtied side 6 (the “collection surface”), as claimed, as seen in Fig. 5.